-- o Where do family members originate? - o Where do charges of family members originate? - o Why are the charges of family members so different? - o Why have the left handed family members so different charges from the right handed ones? - ▶ o Where do families of family members originate? - o How many different families exist? - Why do family members quarks and leptons manifest so different properties if they all start as massless?
+- o Where do family members originate? - o Where do charges of family members originate? - o Why are the charges of family members so different? - o Why have the left handed family members so different charges from the right handed ones? - o Where do families of family members originate? - o How many different families exist? - o Why do family members quarks and leptons manifest so different properties if they all start as massless?

-- o How are the origin of the scalar field (the Higgs's scalar) and the Yukawa couplings connected with the origin of families? o How many scalar fields determine properties of the so far (and others possibly be) observed fermions and masses of weak bosons?
-(The Yukawa couplings certainly speak for the existence of several scalar fields with the properties of - Why is the Higgs's scalar, or are all scalar fields, if there are several, doublets with respect to the weak and the hyper charge?
+- o How are the origin of the scalar field (the Higgs's scalar) and the Yukawa couplings connected with the origin of families? - o How many scalar fields determine properties of the so far (and others possibly be) observed fermions and masses of weak bosons?
+(The Yukawa couplings certainly speak for the existence of several scalar fields with the properties of Higgs's scalar.) - Why is the Higgs's scalar, or are all scalar fields, if there are several, doublets with respect to the weak and the hyper charge? - ▶ Do exist also scalar fields with the colour charge in the fundamental representation and where, if they are, do they manifest?